 Originally from England, I am in my mid 50's and have been happily settled in Scotland since my late teens.
 After studying philosophy and literature and spending time living and working in community with adults with learning disabilities, I trained as a teacher, and worked in further education and social work settings, particularly with people affected by disability.
 In the early nineties I began training as a counsellor at the Edinburgh Pastoral Foundation, and subsequently at the University of Strathclyde in Glasgow, gaining BACP Accreditation in 1998 and Senior Accredited status in 2005.
 My supervision training was with Person-Centred Therapy (Britain) and I gained my MSc from the University of Strathclyde following research into person-centred practice with bereaved people.

 Over the years I have worked in NHS primary care, educational, voluntary sector, and independent settings.
-In 1999 I moved from Edinburgh to the Highlands where I continued to work in a variety of settings.
-For more than a decade, I was employed as a counsellor in hospice-based palliative care and I have developed a particular interest in working with issues related to death and dying; for those facing death and for those they leave behind.
+For sixteen years, I was employed as a counsellor in hospice-based palliative care and I have developed a particular interest in working with issues related to death and dying; for those facing death and for those they leave behind.

 I aspire to welcome difference and diversity and to work in ways that include and welcome individuals irrespective of their race, gender, disability, religion or belief, sexual orientation, or age.